theTonyHo/armacode/docset/armacode.docset/Contents/Resources/Documents/_sources/armacode/tools/BrepToBlock.txt

 BrepToBlock
 -----------
-Convert a Brep to a block instance for fabrication.
+Convert a Brep to a block instance.
+(Experimental)

 Each Brep needs to have a defined Top face of index 0 and Front face of index 1.
 Use ReorderBrepFaces to redefine brep faces.